-ART149‡ / ART149‡ E-G / 3 cr. hrs.
+ART149‡ E-G / 3 cr. hrs.
 PHOTOGRAPHIC LIGHTING

 This course makes use of visual exercises to teach students how to evaluate, control, and manipulate light.
 Situations include natural light conditions, using a portable flash, and an introduction to studio lighting using both tungsten and electronic studio flash equipment.
 Light theory will be explored indepth to connect all of the above lighting situations together so the student will be able to professionally handle any lighting situation.
-(2hrs. lecture, 3hrs.lab.)
-Prerequisite: ART145; Corequisite: ART146.
+(2 hrs. lecture, 3 hrs. lab.)
+Prerequisite: ART145; corequisite: ART146.

-Note: Students are required to have a digital SLR camera with a resolution of 6MB or greater and their own memory cards, storage drives, CDs, and inkjet paper.
+Note: Students are required to have a digital SLR camera with a resolution of 6MB or greater and must provide their own memory cards, jump storage drives, CDs, ink jet paper and some other supplies.